tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 **File:** [cheer.py](Activities/09-Stu_Loops/Solved/cheer.py)

-Engage the students with the following questions:
+Walk through the solution while engaging the students with the following questions:

 * How do `for` loops execute?